EvanYZhao/retirement-Calculator-Client/README.md

-# retirement-Calculator
+# Retirement Calculator!!!
  Let's check how on track you are for retirement!

  # Front-end Goals
- - React
+ - React :white_check_mark:
  - Create a user-friendly interface for grabbing inputs and outputs

  # Back-end Goals
- - Python (Flask)
+ - Python (Flask) :white_check_mark:
  - Process User Data

  # Both
- - Connect Flask to React using proxy
+ - Connect Flask to React using proxy :x: